 I was a bit apprehensive about writing this post but I had to do it because Footlocker’s tweet struck a nerve in me.
 Many might not understand the frustrations behind it because they are not in our line of work.
-My business partner Chris Burns from ARCH and I have paid our dues in this sneaker game.
-We collected shoes, we played basketball and still play basketball, we were and are still resellers to some extent, we’ve written several objective sneaker posts pertaining to what brands and stores can do to generate more revenues and retain customers.
-Chris has reached out to several brands and retailers inviting them to consider his consulting services but his requests have fallen on deaf ears.
-Ironically, I have seen many analysts paraphrase his entire articles on many occasions, basically munching off his hard work.
-Please don’t misunderstand me and this isn’t hate or jealousy.
+I’ve collected shoes, I played basketball and still play basketball, I was and am still a reseller to some extent, I’ve written several objective sneaker posts pertaining to what brands and stores can do to generate more revenues and retain customers.
 This morning as I was checking my Twitter for private messages I might’ve received , I came across the following tweet from Footlocker, see picture below

 when he was broke , nobody gave him free stuff but now that he can afford it, they give him free stuff